CSIprinceton/workshop-july-2020/README.md

 ### Acknowledgements

 We would like to thank Irene Kopaliani for kindly setting up the virtual machines for our hands-on workshop.
-We would also like to thank the CSI postdocs Amartya Bose, Pablo Piaggi, Thomas Gartner III and Zachary Goldsmith for their testing and improving both tutorials.
+We would also like to thank the CSI postdocs Amartya Bose, Pablo Piaggi, Thomas Gartner III and Zachary Goldsmith for testing and improving both tutorials.